ebullient/campaign-notes/compendium/Phandalin/George.md

 * **Bonds**
 * **Flaws**

-#unexplored: How does George feel about working with a devout ex-military half-elf in an apple orchard?!
+#story/unexplored: How does George feel about working with a devout ex-military half-elf in an apple orchard?!

 ## Relationships